JohannesSchwegler/CalculatorReact/readme.md

 # Calculator build with react.js

-This website contains an calculator build with react.
+Check out this calculator build with react
-You can have a look at the live version at: https://johannesschwegler.github.io/NYT-API/index.html

 ## Usage